cnlp4qol/ICHI-cnlp4qol-2026/README.md

 ### Topics of Interest

 We encourage submissions covering, but not limited to:

 - Extraction, interpretation, and prediction of QoL indicators from text.
-- Extraction, interpretation, and prediction of QoL indicators from text.
 - Modeling and leveraging QoL-related information from unstructured documents.
 - Reasoning and trustworthiness in language models for whole-person care.